 The Kettle Valley Railway’s history date back to the early 1900’s when silver was discovered near Nelson, British Columbia.
 Years of surveying and building culminated in an official rail opening in 1915.

-In later years the economic importance of the railway line decreased and some sections or subdivisions as they are called were phased out and by 1990 the last of the railway lines was abandoned.
-Fortunately the railway line was converted to trail and now 600 km (360 miles) are open for backcountry use.
+In later years the economic importance of the railway line decreased and some sections or subdivisions as they are called were phased out and by 1990 the last of the railway lines were abandoned.

 Where does the Kettle Valley Railway go?

 The Kettle Valley Railway trail travels through true wilderness.
 It winds through the backcountry of southern British Columbia passing through a range of eco-systems including vineyards, orchards, forests, lakes, deserts, and mountains.
-Much of it is very remote, so be sure to pack a Garmin InReach Mini 2 if you head off to bike the remote sections.

 Small centers are connected via the Kettle Valley Railway – places like Beaverdell, McCulloch, Chute Lake, Coalmont, and Brookmere which are mere dots on the map and at most have a few places to stay.

-Tunnels, bridges, wild animals, rattlesnakes, extreme heat and thunderstorms are some of the hazards one might encounter.
+Tunnels, bridges, wild animals, rattlesnakes, extreme heat, and thunderstorms are some of the hazards one might encounter.

 Myra Canyon by bike

-The ride through Myra Canyon is glorious.
-Its gentle grade is easy so you can concentrate on the views including the airiness of some of the trestles.
 When you reach Trestle #6, the longest and highest trestle on the line, you’re at the midpoint, 55 m (180 feet) above Pooley Creek below.

 Absorb the history of the railway too.
 About a kilometre before Trestle #1 keep an eye out for a rock oven, used to bake bread for the crews building the railway.
 Loaves were reportedly 2.5 feet long and each worker would eat one a day.